 Located next to Henry Coe State Park between Anderson Lake and Coyote Lake, this key property links nearly 105,000 acres of public lands into a contiguous network from north of the Santa Clara County line to Pinnacles National Park in San Benito County.
 The Authority contributed $500,000 in Measure Q funds and secured a $2 million grant from the Gordon and Betty Moore Foundation towards Santa Clara County Parks' acquisition of this magnificent 2743-acre property.
 The conservation easement ensures that the park, recreation, and open space values of the property are protected forever.

 Located on Santa Teresa Ridge in San Jose's Santa Teresa neighborhood, this land is a gateway to 1,500 acres of open space land.
 It provides sweeping views across the Almaden Valley to downtown San Jose and the Mt.
 Hamilton Range.
+The property has prominent sandstone rock outcroppings and was once part of the historic Greystone Quarry.

 Located above Cherry Flats Reservoir, the Upper Penitencia Creek conservation easement, owned by the Santa Clara Valley Water District, protects riparian areas along Upper Penitencia Creek and important habitat for sensitive species like the California red-legged frog, California tiger salamander, and golden eagle.